+See Chapter 1 for explanation of this unusual recipe collection.
 HAM WITH EGGS: Take a few pickled walnuts, flattening through the mutton the same weight of buttered paper through a quart of herbs.
 In a Belgian manner, take the liquor; mix the pan, adding pepper torn apart from the paste and all the threads.
 Cut the … Continue reading A Robot’s Cookbook, Chapter 3